 \section{CP-Semigroups and subproduct systems}

-As we mentioned already, the notion of subproduct system (or inclusion system) was motivated by the sort of structure that arises from CP-semigroups.
-The construction that does this, is simply the GNS-construction of the individual members of the CP-semigroup; this was observed in \cite[Section 3]{ShaSo09}.
+As we mentioned already, the notion of subproduct system (or inclusion system) arises from CP-semigroups, by simply looking a the GNS-construction of the individual members of the CP-semigroup; this was observed in \cite[Section 3]{ShaSo09}.
 Actually, Shalit and Solel mostly considered a construction that is \it{dual} to the GNS-construction and leads to the so-called \it{Arveson-Stinespring correspondence}.
 This approach is limited to von Neumann algebras.
 We discuss the relation in Appendix \ref{vNAPP}.
 While the subproduct system of GNS-correspondences of a CP-semigroup does not require a construction -- accepting that there is the GNS-construction, the subproduct system is simply there --, we cannot derive every subproduct system as a GNS-subproduct system.
-To get an analogue of the result \cite[Corollary 2.10]{ShaSo09} that every subproduct system on von Neumann correspondences is the Arveson-Stinespring subproduct system of a (normal) CP-semigroup, we have to seek in the (strict) Morita equivalence class of subproduct systems.
+To get an analogue of the result \cite[Corollary 2.10]{ShaSo09} that every subproduct system of von Neumann correspondences is the Arveson-Stinespring subproduct system of a (normal) CP-semigroup, we have to seek in the (strict) Morita equivalence class of subproduct systems.
 This is what we do later in this section.
 We start with discussing the GNS-subproduct system.

 Recall that if $E^\odot$ is a (sub)product system of \nbd{\cB}correspondences over a monoid $\bS$ with a (contractive) unit $\xi^\odot$ (so that, by definition of unit, $\cB$ is unital), then $T_t:=\AB{\xi_t,\bullet\xi_t}$ defines a (contractive) CP-semigroup on $\cB$ over the monoid $\bS^{op}$.
 (The computation for units in subproduct systems is the same as the computation in \eqref{unitcomp} for units in product systems we did after Definition \ref{unitdef}, and also holds for superproduct systems.)